philling83/PT-Sept-2023/study-guides/11-assessment.md

 ## Helpful Tips

 - Comment in *logging: false* in */config/database.js* to reduce output from testing
-- Make sure any database constraints are also defined in the Models
+- Make sure any changes done through Migrations are also made in the Models ie additional columns, constraints, etc
-  - allowNull, unique